• Skip to main content

 I warped independently, which is do-able but not 100% ideal when you’re using thicker threads and those threads are doubled.
 When I started weaving, I found that my tension was firmer in the middle than on either side.

-This began interfering with the “cleanness” of my sheds, meaning that not all my warp threads were settling into position well when I changes sheds.
+This began interfering with the “cleanness” of my sheds, meaning that not all my warp threads were settling into position well when I changed sheds.
 And for double width weaving, that can be a huge headache!

 I’ve covered wedging before, as you can see in this video: